gsilva2016/retail-use-cases/use-cases/langchain/video-summarization/README.md

-# Summarize Videos Using OpenVINO-GenAI, Langchain, and MiniCPM-V-2_6
+# Summarize RTSP Streams Using OpenVINO-GenAI, Langchain, and MiniCPM-V-2_6

 ## Installation